radius-project/website/content/_index.md

     - title : "Build apps that are portable<br />across clouds and on-prem"
       images:
       - "images/platforms.png"
-      content : "Project Radius makes it easy to build and operate applications across cloud (_Azure, AWS, and more_) and on-premises with pluggable infrastructure and consistent tooling.
+      content : "Radius makes it easy to build and operate applications across cloud (_Azure, AWS, and more_) and on-premises with pluggable infrastructure and consistent tooling.
 Developers describe their application's requirements (_databases, caching, identity, and more_), and operators bind apps to platforms leveraging Radius environments."
       button:
         enable : true
         label : "Learn more"